National Lawyers Guild: 1950s

 In January 1950, the NLG published a report for US President Harry S. Truman that accused the FBI of "systematic search by illegal methods" into the politics of thousands of private citizens, reported the Washington Post.
-The report focused on FBI methods used against alleged communist Judith Coplon.
+The report focused on FBI methods used against Soviet spy Judith Coplon.
 The report recommended that the President stop such practices.
 It also recommended that the President appoint a committee of private citizens to investigate the FBI.
 Contributors to the report were NLG president Clifford J. Durr, Frederick K. Beutel, Thomas I. Emerson, O. John Rogge, James A. Cobb, Joseph Forer, and Robert J. Silberstein.

 On September 21, 1950, HUAC responded with Report on the National Lawyers Guild: Legal Bulwark of the Communist Party.
 The HUAC report accused the NLG of playing a part in "an overall Communist strategy aimed at weakening our nation's defenses against the international Communist conspiracy."Ginger and Tobin 1988, p.
 117 The report advocated that Guild members be barred from federal employment in light of the organization's alleged subversive character.

 From 1951 to 1954, Earl B. Dickerson served as the first black president of the National Lawyers Guild.
-Dickerson was instrumental in contesting the proposed classification of the National Lawyers Guild as a "subversive organization."
+Dickerson was instrumental in contesting the proposed classification of the National Lawyers Guild as a "subversive organization".

 In 1954, the NLG New York chapter elected Frank Serri as president.
 Other officers included: Hubert T. Delany, Osmond K. Fraenkel, Leo J. Linder, Harold M. Phillips, David L. Weissman, Julius Cohen, and Simon Schachter.
 Directors included: Bella Abzug, Gloria Agrin, Michael B. Atkins, Benjamin H. Booth, Edward J. Cambridge, Harold Cammer, William B. Cherevas, George H. Cohen, Frank Donner, Issac C. Donner, Stanley Faulkner, Royal W. France, Nathan Frankel, Doris Peterson Galen, Murray Gordon, Charles Haydon, Lazaar Henkin, Bernard L. Jaffe, H. Leonard King, Rhoda Lakes, Mendel Lurie, Edward J. Malament, Stanley J. Mayer, Basil Pollitt, Samuel Rosenberg, Arnold E. Rosenblum, Barney Rosenstein, Simon Rosenstein, Mildred Roth, Harry Sacher, Arthur Schutzer, Elias M. Schwarzbart, Moses B. Sherr, Kenneth L. Shorter, Leonard P. Simpson, Lorna Rissler Wallach, and Henry R. Wolf.

 In 1958, the US Government determined that the NLG could not be declared subversive.

 1970s–1990s

 Again in 1974, the US Government determined that the NLG could not be declared subversive.

+Lawyers from the NLG were the biggest source of funding of the Weather Underground, a far left militant group.

+In 1977, at the request of Arab-American lawyers, the NLG sent a delegation to the occupied Palestinian Territories and published its findings in a 1978 report: "Treatment of Palestinians in Israeli-Occupied West Bank and Gaza".

 In 1989 the FBI admitted its continued efforts to investigate and disrupt the NLG in the period from 1940 to 1975.